 - low-calorie (17 calorie/ 1oo gm)

-- It contain plant insulin (polypeptide-P) and hypoglycemic agent (charantin).
-Both are helpful in treatment of type 2 diabetes.
+- It contains plant insulin (polypeptide-P) and hypoglycemic agent (charantin).
+Both are helpful in the treatment of type 2 diabetes.

 - You can find more benefits here at Healthline.

-How to make Bitter Melon recipe, Indian Style
+How to make Bitter Melon recipe, karela Indian/Pakistani Style

 Prepping bitter melon

-- Step 1: Most Indians would peel bitter melon before slicing and that’s what I do.
-First wash the bitter gourd and peel it lightly, just remove ridges to have smooth skin.
-You can use a peeler which really hasten the process.
+- Step 1: Most Indians/Pakistani would peel bitter melon before slicing and that’s what I do.
+First, wash the bitter gourd and peel it lightly, just remove ridges to have smooth skin.
+You can use a peeler which really hastens the process.

-- Then you cut bitter melon lengthwise and remove seed.
-If the seeds are red it just shows it is slightly over ripened.
-If flesh is stiff and fresh it is still good and edible.
+- Then you cut bitter melon lengthwise and remove the seed.
+If the seeds are red it just shows it is slightly over-ripened.
+If the flesh is stiff and fresh it is still good and edible.
 If the flesh is rotting then chop off the rotten parts and use the good ones.

 Hurray!
 The Prep are done and we can proceed to gravy.
 The gravy require some cooking time so you can also do washing step while onion tomato gravy simmers on low heat.